-Tax Breakdown for Ridesharing Drivers
+Tax Rules for Ridesharing Drivers

-Independent Contractor or an Employee
+Independent Contractor or an Employee?

-- "Behavioral: Does the company control or have the right to control what the worker does and how the worker does his or her job?
+- Behavioral: Does the company control or have the right to control what the worker does and how the worker does her job?

 If the company can exercise control over your work, such as setting hours, supervising, and providing you with the tools and equipment you need to do your job, then you could be an employee.

 If the company leaves it up to you to set your own hours; requires you to provide your own tools, equipment, and vehicles; and doesn't provide any training or supervision, then you are likely an independent contractor.
 If you have any questions about your status, check with a tax professional.

 As an independent contractor, you'll pay income tax plus 15.3 percent self-employment taxes: 12.4 percent for Social Security and 2.9 percent for Medicare.
 Unlike a traditional job where the employer withholds taxes, as an independent contractor for a ride sharing service, you are also responsible for sending quarterly estimated taxes to the IRS.

 Here's a brief rundown of how self-employment income is taxed differently than regular wages:

 |How income is taxed||Gross wages, minus pretax benefits.
 Subject to income tax, Social Security, and Medicare taxes.||Gross receipts, minus allowable business deductions.
 Subject to income tax and self-employment tax.|